-As this is a department of Experimental Psychology, you will not learn all your psychology though tutorials and lectures.
-You will be required to perform experiments in psychology throughout your course.
-These practical classes prepare you to perform your own piece of research in your final year.
+As this is an Experimental Psychology degree, in addition to attending lectures and tutorials you will attend practical classes and will be required to perform experiments in psychology throughout your course.
+Additionally, all students gain experience in experimental psychology throughout their course by participating in experiments from their first year.
+These practical classes and experiments prepare you to perform your own piece of research in your final year.
 Computer based material plays an important part in many of the practicals.
 You will have the opportunity to learn and use software used in psychological research, as well as taking optional courses provided by the University's IT Services.
 The Department has a well-equipped computing room to support your practical work.